Student Emergency Fund

 Read More

-An education study in 2017 estimated one-third of two-year students are housing insecure with about 14% experiencing homelessness.
-It also found that, among housing insecure community college students, the most common challenges were paying rent, mortgage or utility bills.
+An education study in 2017 estimated that one-third of two-year students are housing insecure, with about 14% experiencing homelessness.
+It also found that, among housing-insecure community college students, the most common challenges were paying rent, mortgage, or utility bills.